ioccc-src/winner/faq.md

 <div id="netpbm">
-### Q: How do I compile and install netpbm for entries that require it?
+### Q 5.5: How do I compile and install netpbm for entries that require it?
 </div>

 This depends on your operating system for which we describe a couple below.